London Air Travel » British Airways News & Operational Updates »

 Shanghai – Operating daily

-Hong Kong – Operating twice daily
+Hong Kong – Operating up to twice daily

 Tokyo Haneda – Operating up to twice daily; Also flown by Japan Airlines